-Fournier's gangrene is a necrotizing soft tissue infection that begins in the subcutaneous tissues which can progress rapidly and may lead to disseminated intravascular thrombosis and subsequent necrosis.
-Despite advancements in medical technology, mortality rates remain high at 3.5% - 45%.
-Although multiple factors influence mortality, early surgical intervention appears to be the most important factor with the greatest impact on clinical outcomes, followed by antibiotics and adequate resuscitation.
-Late presentation to a treatment center causes extensive anatomical and physiological damage in patients, leading to poor outcomes .
-Multiple studies examining optimal time for surgical intervention in FG have reported a range of numbers including 7 days from onset of symptoms, to 2 days from time of admission.
-Despite the lack of consensus on exact timing, the principle of early surgical intervention remains consistent.
+Fournier's gangrene (FG) is a necrotizing soft tissue infection that begins in the subcutaneous tissues that can progress rapidly and may lead to disseminated intravascular thrombosis and subsequent necrosis.1 Despite advancements in medical technology, mortality rates remain high at 3.5-45%.23 Although multiple factors influence mortality, early surgical intervention appears to have the greatest impact on clinical outcomes, followed by antibiotics and adequate resuscitation.3-6 Late presentation to a treatment center causes extensive anatomical and physiological damage in patients, leading to poor outcomes.5 Multiple studies examining optimal time for surgical intervention in FG have reported a range of numbers including seven days from onset of symptoms, to two days from time of admission.5,5 Despite the lack of consensus on exact timing, the principle of early surgical intervention remains consistent.

-Necrotizing infections such as FG are the most severe class of skin and soft tissue infections (Class IV), defined as being life threatening and often requiring admission to an Intensive Care Unit (ICU).
-Studies involving FG reveal that approximately 10% of FG patients require mechanical ventilation and 1.4% need dialysis.
+Necrotizing infections, such as FG, are the most severe class of skin and soft tissue infections (class IV), defined as being life-threatening and often requiring admission to an intensive care unit (ICU).10 Studies involving FG reveal that approximately 10% of FG patients require mechanical ventilation and 1.4% need dialysis.
 Most rural hospitals lack these resources and must urgently transfer these patients to tertiary care centers.
 A 2011 Canadian census found that 18.9% of Canadians lived in rural areas away from tertiary care centers.
-One study demonstrated that patients presenting to care centers via transfer had an increased risk of death.
-While other studies show that rural patients who require interhospital transfers for treatment of sepsis have higher rates of mortality.
-This may potentially be due to delays from diagnosis to the time of definitive management as a result of transport time between hospitals.
-To our knowledge, there have been no studies examining FG outcomes based on rurality.
+One study demonstrated that patients presenting to care centers via transfer had an increased risk of death, 12 and other studies show that rural patients who require interhospital transfers for treatment of sepsis have higher rates of mortality.
+This may potentially be due to delays from diagnosis to the time of definitive management as a result of transport time between hospitals.14 To our knowledge, there have been no studies examining FG outcomes based on rurality.